getreu/tp-note/docs/source/tpnote--manpage.md

 * '`{{ fm_* }}`' are the deserialized header variables.
 All content
   template variables and filters are available.
 See section _Template variables_ above.

+* '`{{ note_css_path }}`' is the CSS stylesheet path required to
+  highlight embedded source code.
+This path is hard-wired and understood by Tp-Note's internal web server.

 * '`{{ note_fm_text }}`' is the raw UTF-8 copy of the header.
 Not to be
   confounded with the dictionary variable '`{{ fm_all }}`'.